Skip to content

 Max entries per append100Batch size for AppendEntries RPC

-LoomCache supports live cluster scaling via Raft configuration changes:
+LoomCache supports live cluster scaling through single-server Raft configuration changes:

-• No downtime required — the cluster continues serving reads and writes during membership changes
+• Online changes: With quorum healthy and one server changed at a time, the cluster continues serving reads and writes during membership changes without a planned cluster stop.